 The museum is free for visitors and open to the public:

-Monday - Friday Temporarily Closed Closed on weekends and holidays.
+Monday - Friday Temporarily closed for regular hours: Please call to book a tour Closed on weekends and holidays.

 Local: 620-341-5660 Visser Hall Emporia State University 1 Kellogg Cir Emporia, KS 66801